tarwn/lessthandot-hugo/blogs/content/posts/2010-11-18-upgrading-the-dba.md

   - Database Administration

 ---
-It’s that time of year again to make sure we spend all the money in the training budget.
+It's that time of year again to make sure we spend all the money in the training budget.
 Use it or lose it right!
 So, after a quick look at the upcoming projects on the white board, I decided it was time to upgrade my skill set in the area of BI.
-I’ve signed up for “Implementing and Maintaining SQL Server 2008 Analysis Services and Business Intelligence Solutions”.
+I've signed up for “Implementing and Maintaining SQL Server 2008 Analysis Services and Business Intelligence Solutions”.
 The class is being taught by Global Knowledge up in Boston for 5 days and covers the following;

 • How SQL Server Analysis Services can be used to implement analytical solutions